erjseals/tools-n-scripts/README.md

 `git grep -e "bar" --recurse-submodules`

+## Git checkout and update the submodules to where they were pointed by super-repo

+`git checkout $1; git submodule update --recursive`

 ## Latex and Vim (and with plugin VimTex)

 At the default, you start compilation processes with "\\ll".
 From here, :w will recompile the pdf - so use a document viewer that allows for live updates.